Why Does My Dog Lick Everything? 29 Reasons Behind All That Licking

 14. Foreign Objects: Sometimes, something as simple as a burr stuck in their fur can cause a dog to lick excessively.
 Especially if they can’t get it out or it’s created a wound.
 They just want to get it out, and licking behavior is all they know.

 15. Paw Problems: Interdigital cysts, injuries, or things stuck between their toes can make dogs lick all the time.
-It’s important to address paw problems in dogs because this is how the most common hotspots start.
+It’s important to address paw problems in dogs because this is how common hotspots start.

 Other Possible Causes for A Dog’s Licking Excessively